 His main areas of expertise are: monitoring seismic rock mass response to mining, quantification of seismic sources and near-source ground motion, deterministic and probabilistic seismic hazard assessment in mines, and the application of quantitative seismology to rock mass stability.
 He is the editor and the main author of the book “Seismic Monitoring in Mines” published by Chapman and Hall in 1997 in London.

-Dr Richard Lynch: Managing Director and Head of Rock Physics
+Dr Ernest Lötter: Managing Director and Head of Computational Seismology

 Dr Dmitriy Malovichko: Director and Head of Applied Seismology

-Dmitriy has a degree of candidate of phys.-math. sciences (~PhD) from Institute of Physics of the Earth (Moscow, Russia).
-From 2000 until 2009 he was working in Mining Institute (Perm, Russia) doing seismic observations in regional and local scales (potash mines, karst caves) and analysing corresponding data.
+Dmitriy has a degree of candidate of phys.-math. sciences (~PhD) from the Institute of Physics of the Earth (Moscow, Russia).
+Between 2000 and 2009 he worked at the Mining Institute (Perm, Russia) and was involved in regional seismic monitoring, local seismic observations in potash mines and karst caves, and engineering seismology projects.
 In 2009 he joined ISS International (South Africa) which later transformed into the Institute of Mine Seismology (Australia, South Africa and Canada).
-He is responsible for seismological services for mines (routine seismic hazard rating, investigation of large seismic events) and is involved in research projects in mine seismology.
+He is responsible for seismological services for mines (processing and interpretation of seismicity, investigation of large/damaging seismic events) and is involved in research projects in mine seismology.

-Dr Ernest Lötter: Director and Head of Computational Seismology
+Dr Gerrit Olivier: Director and Head of Applied Geophysics

 Errol de Kock: Director and Head of System Engineering